• Skip to primary navigation

 Also, pistol squats engage your core more than double leg squats.
 Normal squats begin at a balanced position and require moderate core strength.
 But unilateral squats instantly activate the stability and core muscles.
 They help develop better body balance composition.

-In time, you can add weights to your pistol squat.
+In time, you can add weights to your pistol squat routine.
 This helps balance you through the movement but also tacks on more resistance.
 Doing your squats in this manner will give you the same or more benefit of barbell squats without exposing yourself to lower back injuries.

 Competitive Sport Rewards